A Generalized Primal-Dual Correction Method for Saddle-Point Problems with a Nonlinear Coupling Operator: INTRODUCTION

-where $r>0, s>0$ are two regularization factors.
-Unfortunately, it is challenging to update both variables simultaneously.
-The common approaches are to optimize them alternately.
-In \cite{L1}, the Arrow-Hurwicz method was proposed while this method may fail to converge due to the existence of an asymmetric proximal matrix.
-To address SPPs with a linear coupling operator, Chambolle and Pock proposed a variant version called primal-dual (PD) method in \cite{R4}.
-They incorporated additional compensation steps and imposed more restrictive conditions to ensure convergence.
-In \cite{R7}, a prox-type method was proposed for approximating saddle points of continuously differentiable convex-concave problems.
-To relax the SPP, it was assumed in \cite{R8,R9} that $f(\mathbf{x})$ is continuously differentiable with a Lipschitz continuous gradient, while $g(\mathbf{y})$ is a proper, lower semicontinuous function (possibly non-smooth).
-In \cite{R9}, the authors proposed a novel accelerated PD method that incorporates a multi-step acceleration scheme into the PD method without smoothing the objective function.
-Whereas this PD method requires choosing step size parameters.
-To solve this issue, an adaptive PD method was proposed in \cite{R10} to automatically tune the step size parameters.
-In addition, the authors in \cite{R5} developed a generalized primal-dual (GPD) method to allow larger step sizes in the resulting subproblems.
-This approach offers a straightforward and versatile means to enhance the numerical performance.
-While the aforementioned work has primarily focused on SPPs with a linear coupling operator, recent developments have started investigating the more challenging nonlinear coupling situation.
-The authors in \cite{R11} studied the iteration complexity of the optimistic gradient and extra-gradient methods for smooth convex-concave SPPs.
-In \cite{R13}, a distributed smooth SPP was explored based on derived lower complexity bounds for a fairly general class of algorithms.
-By using a composite structure, accelerated methods were proposed in \cite{R15}.
-In \cite{R14}, the authors proposed an extension of the alternating direction method of multipliers to solve decomposable SPPs.
-To address the problem involving the nonlinear coupling operator, variant primal-dual hybrid gradient methods were developed in \cite{R3} and \cite{R12}.
+where $r_{k}>0, s_{k}>0$ are two regularization factors.
+The default norm used is the 2-norm.
+Updating both variables simultaneously presents a challenge, leading to the common practice of optimizing them alternately.

+In \cite{L1}, the Arrow-Hurwicz method was proposed for linear and nonlinear programming.
+To tackle SPPs with linear coupling operators, a variant known as the Chambolle and Pock method was presented in \cite{R4}.
+This method includes additional compensation steps and enforces stricter conditions to ensure convergence.
+In \cite{New2}, the authors introduced a systematic procedure for analyzing degenerate preconditioned proximal point algorithms, enhancing splitting algorithms in convex minimization problems.
+In \cite{R9}, the authors proposed a novel accelerated primal-dual method without smoothing the objective function.
+Another advancement, as proposed in \cite{R10}, is an adaptive primal-dual method capable of automatically tuning step size parameters.
+Furthermore, in \cite{R5}, a generalized primal-dual method was developed to allow larger step sizes in resulting subproblems, offering a straightforward and versatile approach to enhancing numerical performance.
+Unfortunately, these developments primarily target SPPs with linear coupling operators.
+Recent developments have addressed the more intricate challenge of nonlinear coupling operators.
+Smooth convex-concave SPPs have been studied in \cite{R11}, exploring the iteration complexities of optimistic gradient and extra-gradient methods.
+Accelerated methods for composite structures were proposed in \cite{R15}, and \cite{R14} leveraged the alternating direction method of multipliers for decomposable SPPs.
+To address the problem involving the nonlinear coupling operator, the variant primal-dual hybrid gradient method (PDHGM) was developed in \cite{R3}.
+However, these primal-dual methods often rely on fixed regularization factors, which significantly hinder convergence rates.